antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 After changing the `docker-compose` variables, remember to restart the services (by pressing `Ctrl+C` and re-running the `docker-compose up` command).
 :::

-Additionally, you must create proper client scopes to define which users have access to the read-only and read-write parts of the RDFM API.
+Additionally, you must create proper client scopes and user roles to define which users have access to the read-only and read-write parts of the RDFM API.
-To do this, navigate to the `Client scopes` tab and select `Create client scope`.
+To create new scopes, navigate to the `Client scopes` tab and select `Create client scope`.
-Create two separate scopes with the following names; the rest of the settings can be left as default (if required, you may also add a description to the scope):
+Create four separate scopes with the following names; the rest of the settings can be left as default (if required, you may also add a description to the scope):
 - `rdfm_admin_ro`
 - `rdfm_admin_rw`
+- `rdfm_upload_single_file`
+- `rdfm_upload_rootfs_image`

+To create new roles, navigate to the `Realm roles` tab and select `Create role`.
+Create separate roles with the same names.
+The rest of the settings can be left as default (if required, you may also add a description to the role).

 After restarting the services, the RDFM server will now validate requests against the Keycloak server.
+To further setup the `rdfm-mgmt` manager to use the Keycloak server, refer to the [RDFM manager manual](rdfm_manager.md).
+To add users with roles to the Keycloak server, which can then be used to access the RDFM API using the frontend application, refer to the [Adding a User](#adding-a-user) section below.

-#### Adding an API user
+#### Adding an API client

 First, navigate to the Keycloak Administration Console found at `http://localhost:8080/` and login with the initial credentials provided in Keycloak's configuration above (by default: `admin`/`admin`).